 - Consult an animal behaviorist for help with resolving the marking issues.

 What not to do

 Don't punish your pet after the fact.
-Punishment administered even a minute after the event is ineffective because your pet won't understand why he is being punished.
+Punishment administered even a minute after the event is ineffective because your pet won't understand why they are being punished.

 If you come home and find that your dog has urinated on all kinds of things, just clean up the mess.
-Don't take him over to the spots and yell and rub his nose in them.
-He won't associate the punishment with something he may have done hours ago, leading to confusion and possibly fear.
+Don't take them over to the spots and yell and rub their nose in them.
+They won't associate the punishment with something they may have done hours ago, leading to confusion and possibly fear.